LB-developer/JotJournal/README.md

 # JotJournal

-JotJournal’s core goal is simplicity: to provide a lightweight, no-nonsense way to annotate and track habits ("jots") without unnecessary complexity or distractions.
-This focus on minimalism addresses a common pain point in habit tracking - many apps overcomplicate what should be effortless.
+JotJournal’s core goal is to provide a lightweight, no-nonsense way to annotate and track habits ("jots") without unnecessary complexity or distractions.
+This focus on minimalism addresses a common pain point in habit tracking; many apps overcomplicate what should be effortless.

 ---